-I have been invited to speak at Atlanta’s Divorcetown USA’s Help and Hope Fair on September 27, an event for individuals pre, during or post divorce which features exhibitors and speakers, concurrent educational session, and a panel discussion to guide people through this journey.
-As part of this event I am offering several tips to help with career or job coaching during this stressful time.
+I have been invited to speak at Atlanta’s Divorcetown USA’s Help and Hope Fair on September 27, an event for individuals pre, during or post-divorce which features exhibitors and speakers, concurrent educational sessions, and a panel discussion to guide people through this journey.
+As part of this event, I am offering several tips to help with career or job coaching during this stressful time.

 In my next several tips I will focus on job coaching techniques for finding a job, perhaps returning to something you have done before.